 Taken to a field hospital that was destroyed in a bombing, the soldier was captured by the Germans and held as a prisoner of war.

-"We worked through several drafts together, read about and discussed historical context in general, and she did a lot of detective work-type research," says Palermo.
+"We worked through several drafts together, read about and discussed historical context in general, and she did a lot of detective work-type research," said Palermo.
 "It was quite an intellectual adventure!
 And she ended up with a beautifully rendered translation."

-DuCharme says her favorite thing about translating the soldier's letter was being able to research historical events such as the Red Cross, World War I military weapons, field hospital conditions, treatment of German prisons of war and the struggles French families faced during World War I.
+DuCharme said her favorite thing about translating the soldier's letter was being able to research historical events such as the Red Cross, World War I military weapons, field hospital conditions, treatment of German prisons of war and the struggles French families faced during World War I.

 "I believe that translating has done a lot to improve my French vocabulary," she added.

 She is now a substitute teacher at Milton Hershey School in Hershey, Pa.